Is It Worth It?

 Do national security concerns justify injury and death during national service?

 Last year a young Singaporean died during national service.
-He was not the first, nor will he be the last.
-As a parent whose son was also doing his national service, the death of this 19 year old youngster made me sit up and think about the cost of NS.
+He wasn't the first, nor will he be the last.
+As a parent whose son also did his national service, the death of this 19-year old made me sit up and think about the cost of NS.

-My son survived his NS obligations.
-But other parents have had to deal with the pain of losing their sons during National Service.
+My son survived his NS obligations but he also could have lost his life in an accident.
+He didn't.
+But other parents go through the pain of losing their sons during National Service.
 Our sons benefit from NS.
 This is true, but do the benefits outweigh the dangers posed by the training and the loss of 2 years in the life of a young man?
 Perhaps not.
-And shame on us, if we shrug our shoulders and heave a sigh of relief that it wasnt our son who died.
+And shame on us, if we shrug our shoulders and heave a sigh of relief that it wasn't our son who died.

 NS poses some tough questions.
-I dont know if I have all the answers but I see no harm in scaling down the training to one year.
-This reduction in NS will help minimize the risk of fatalities and provide our sons with more time to get ahead in their studies and career projections.
-No, I am not against NS but there are benefits of reducing the present 2 year commitment.
+I don't know if I have all the answers but I see no harm in scaling down the training to one year.
+This reduction minimizes the risk of fatalities, provide our sons with more time to get ahead in education, and improve their career prospects.
+No, I am not against NS but there are benefits to reducing the present 2-year commitment.

 The death of a national serviceman last year forced me to put my thoughts in a post last year.
-The piece came from my gut.
 I chose however keep it as a draft and to not post it.
 A year has passed.
-There's greater sense of peace to have it posted on this blog.
+There's a greater sense of urgency to post it on this blog, now.
 So here it is.
 Better late than never:

 Another NS man dies after training!

 The arguments for NS sound patriotic and right.
-None of them however justify the death of a 19 year old boy.
-There should be a zero casualty rate in training.
+None of them however justify the death of a 19-year old boy.
+We should work toward a zero casualty rate in training.
 Parents entrust their sons to the SAF for two years with the hope that no harm will befall their sons.

-Death during NS is a tragedy.
-There is no silver lining for those who grieve the loss of their loved ones.
+Deaths during NS should shake us up.
+Is there a silver lining for those who grieve the loss of their loved ones?

 The boy's name is Liam Kai Zheng.
 And yes, he was a boy - only 19 years old!
-Kai Zheng is not a number on a form but a teenager whole life was extinguished.
 His parents will not celebrate his 21st birthday nor will they attend his wedding.
 Forget about the grandchildren.
-We mourn for Kai Zheng.
-He was one of us.
-A part of the wider Singapore family.
+The nation mourns the loss of Kai Zheng - a member of the wider Singapore family.
 He died for the sake of our security needs.
-Does national security require our sons to face the dangers and demands of military training for 2 years?
+Do our security needs require our sons to face the dangers and demands of military training for 2 years?

 Do they give their lives in order for us to feel secure?
 It might seem obvious for those whose sons either escaped unscathed during NS or whose call up for NS is still due.
-Its different for those who've lost their sons during NS.
-Its easy to be cold and pragmatic until we lose one of our own.
+It's different however for those who've lost their sons during NS.
+It's easy to shrug our shoulders and get on with our life until we lose one of our own.